fredsuvn/jieva/readme/README_en.md

 Bean package provides powerful bean operation ability:

-* Beans: utilities for bean operation;
+* Beans: Default utilities for bean operation;
-* BeanResolver: interface to resolver bean, Beans use its default implementation;
+* BeanResolver: Core Interface to resolver bean, Beans use its default implementation;

+> In copy-properties function, It is more than 10 times faster than Apache BeanUtils.

 ##### Java Examples